 The VCE VET Sport and Recreation program is drawn from a national training package and offers portable qualifications which are recognised throughout Australia.
 These qualifications provide students with the opportunity to acquire and develop the skills, knowledge and confidence to work in the areas of sport and outdoor recreation related industries.
 Leadership, organisational and specialist activity skills will be developed through the units of competency undertaken in the selected program.

-Scored assessment is available for the Scored Units 3 and 4 sequence of the VCE VET Sport and Recreation program.
+Scored assessment is available for the Scored Unit 3–4 sequence of the VCE VET Sport and Recreation program.

-SIS20419 Certificate II in Outdoor Recreation (incorporating SIS20421 Certificate II in Outdoor Recreation): provides students with the skills and knowledge to be competent in performing core skills in outdoor recreation environments and assisting with the conduct of a range of outdoor activities.
+SIS20419 Certificate II in Outdoor Recreation: provides students with the skills and knowledge to be competent in performing core skills in outdoor recreation environments and assisting with the conduct of a range of outdoor activities.
 Work would be undertaken in field locations such as camps or in indoor recreation centres or facilities, in differing environments such as water-based, dry land and mountainous terrains, using a diverse range of equipment.

-Credit in the VCE or VCAL: recognition of up to three VCE VET units at Units 1 and 2 level.
+Credit in the VCE (including VCE VM and VPC): recognition of up to three VCE VET units at Units 1 and 2 level.

 SIS20115 Certificate II in Sport and Recreation: provides students with the skills and knowledge that will enhance their employment prospects in the sport and recreation industries.
 Students can choose from a range of electives including teaching the fundamental skills of athletics, basketball, gymnastics or squash, maintaining sport and recreation industry knowledge, developing knowledge of coaching or officiating.

-Credit in the VCE or VCAL: recognition of up to four VCE VET units at Units 1 and 2 level.
+Credit in the VCE (including VCE VM and VPC): recognition of up to four VCE VET units at Units 1 and 2 level.

 SIS30115 Certificate III in Sport and Recreation: provides students with the skills and knowledge to work in the sport and recreation industries.
 In Units 1 and 2, students can choose from a range of electives to create a program of their choice, including sport specific activities, conducting events, outdoor recreation or fitness programs.
 Units 3 and 4 offers scored assessment and includes core units such as plan and conduct programs, risk assessment, and conduct coaching with foundation level participants.
 Employment opportunities reflect roles such as recreation officer, activity operation officer, sport and recreation attendant, community activities officer or leisure services officer.

-Credit in the VCE or VCAL: recognition of up to three VCE VET units at Units 1 and 2 level, and a VCE VET Units 3 and 4 sequence.
+Credit in the VCE (including VCE VM and VPC): recognition of up to three VCE VET units at Units 1 and 2 level, and a scored VCE VET Unit 3–4 sequence.

-The VCE VET Sport and Recreation program booklet contains information relating to the qualifications approved by the VCAA for delivery to VCE or VCAL students.
+The VCE VET Sport and Recreation program booklet contains information relating to the qualifications approved by the VCAA for delivery to VCE (including VCE VM and VPC) students.

 The program booklet should be read in conjunction with the